How to become an out-of-network provider

 The freedom to run your practice your way

 What does everything above add up to?
 The freedom to run your practice the way you see fit.
-You set appointment times however you want.
+You set appointment times however you want and control patient flow.
 You choose whichever rates work best for you.
 You have the flexibility to offer patients care that results in truly better outcomes.

 If this is how you see your practice then maybe it’s time to start exploring outside the network thinking.
 And if you need any help along the way tools like Anagram can make the transition easier.